pmjones/ext-request/README.md

 #### Superglobal-related

-These properties are public, read-only, and cannot be modified or overridden.
+These properties are public, immutable, read-only, and cannot be modified or overridden.

 - `?array $env`: A copy of `$_ENV`.
 - `?array $files`: A copy of `$_FILES`.